MrAlias/maw/README.md

   Host address of the MySQL instance.

 ##### `maw::instance::manage_firewall`
-  Specify if a firewall rule should be created using the puppetlabs-firewall module resource `firewall`, to allow incomming traffic to the WordPress site.
+  Specify if a firewall rule should be created using the puppetlabs-firewall module resource `firewall`, to allow incoming traffic to the WordPress site.

   Defaults to true.

+##### `required_pkgs`

+  Array of required packages for instance.

+  Defaults to the OS specific php-gd package.
+Any passed value should likely include php-gd as well.

 ## Limitations